nsidc/earthaccess/docs/quick-start.md

 ## **Get Data in 3 Steps**

 `earthaccess` allows you to search for and access data in as little as three steps.
 We give a very quick example below.
 These three steps allow you to get data whether you are working in the cloud or on your local laptop or workstation.
-Read the [User Guide](user_guide.qmd) for more information.
-If you want to quickly find how to perform some common searches and data access, take a look at our [How-to](how_to.qmd) guide.
+Read the [User Guide](user_guide/index.md) for more information.
+If you want to quickly find how to perform some common searches and data access, take a look at our how-to guides in the sidebar.

 The only requirement to use this library is to open a free account with NASA [EDL](https://urs.earthdata.nasa.gov).